93Pd9s8Jt/stremio-addon-animepahe/README.md

 ```
 https://unity-worker-prod.plushdohn.workers.dev/manifest.json
 ```
+-->

 ## Usage

-When you'll search something in Stremio at the bottom of the results you will see a new "Unity" catalog, and you can access content from there.
+When you'll search something in Stremio at the bottom of the results you will see a new "Animepage" catalog, and you can access content from there.

 Note that results may take a few seconds longer to appear compared to the native Stremio catalog.